oddbird/susy/docs/settings.rst

 Settings
 ========

-The new default syntax for Susy is based around a number of settings that can be written either as a Sass Map or using a shorthand syntax.
+The new syntax for Susy
+is based around a number of settings that can be written either as a Sass Map or using a :doc:`shorthand syntax <shorthand>`.
 These two definitions are interchangeable:

 .. code-block:: scss